Chris Collins Arrested, Republican Congressman Faces Insider Trading Charges

-Christopher Collins — a New York Republican congressman representing New York’s 27th congressional since 2013 — has been indicted alongside other defendants on charges including securities fraud according to Reuters.
-The indictment bearing allegations of insider trading relates to Collins et al. and their relationship with Australian biotechnology company Innate Immonotherapeutics Ltd.
+Christopher Collins — a New York Republican congressman representing New York’s 27th congressional since 2013 — has been indicted alongside other defendants on charges including securities fraud, according to Reuters.
+The indictment bearing allegations of insider trading relates to Collins et al. and their relationship with Australian biotechnology company Innate Immunotherapeutics Ltd.

-The indictment also names further defendants including Collins’ son, Cameron Collins, in addition to Cameron Collins’ father-in-law to be, Stephen Zarsky according to Fox News.
+The indictment also names further defendants including Collins’ son, Cameron Collins, in addition to Cameron Collins’ father-in-law to be, Stephen Zarsky, according to Fox News.

-The verbatim text of the indictment itself make it clear what the material charges pertinent to the case are.
+The verbatim text of the indictment itself makes it clear what the material charges pertinent to the case are.

 “Christopher Collins, the defendent, violated the duties he owed to Innate by passing material; nonpublic information regarding the Drug Trial results to his son, Cameron Collins, the defendent, so that [his son] could use that information to make timely trades in Innate stock and tip others… Cameron Collins traded on the inside information and passed it to Stephen Zarsky.”

-In sum, the three defendants avoided over three quarters of a million dollars in potential portfolio losses via this passage of privileged information from the board room table as reported by CNBC.
+In sum, the three defendants avoided over three-quarters of a million dollars in potential portfolio losses via this passage of privileged information from the boardroom table, as reported by CNBC.
 This information comes directly from the wording of the indictment.

 In a statement delivered to CNBC, the legal counsel for the defendants made it very clear that they plan to “mount a vigorous defense to clear his good name… It is notable that even the government does not allege that Congressman Collins traded a single share of Innate Therapeutics stock.
 We are confident he will be completely vindicated and exonerated.”